SublimeCodeIntel/SublimeCodeIntel/README.rst

 Opening an issue
 ~~~~~~~~~~~~~~~~

-If the problem persists after trying the above solutions, open a new issue in https://github.com/SublimeCodeIntel/SublimeCodeIntel/issues/
+If the problems persists after trying the above solutions, open a new issue in https://github.com/SublimeCodeIntel/SublimeCodeIntel/issues/

-When opening new issues, please provide all the messages from the Sublime Text console (the console is accessed via the ``ctrl+` `` shortcut or the ``View > Show Console`` menu) and the ``~/.codeintel/codeintel.log`` file (``%userprofile%\.codeintel\codeintel.log`` in Windows) as well as mentioning the Sublime Text version, the platform you are using and the languages you are using the code intelligence on.
+When opening new issues, please provide all the messages from the Sublime Text console (the console is accessed via the ``ctrl+\``` shortcut or the ``View > Show Console`` menu) and the ``~/.codeintel/codeintel.log`` file (``%userprofile%\.codeintel\codeintel.log`` in Windows) as well as mentioning the Sublime Text version, the platform you are using and the languages you are using the code intelligence on.

 Building